dotnet/csharplang/spec/expressions.md

 Once a particular function member has been identified at binding-time, possibly through overload resolution, the actual run-time process of invoking the function member is described in §12.6.6.

+> [!NOTE]
-\[*Note*: The following table summarizes the processing that takes place in constructs involving the six categories of function members that can be explicitly invoked.
+> The following table summarizes the processing that takes place in constructs involving the six categories of function members that can be explicitly invoked.
 In the table, e, x, y, and value indicate expressions classified as variables or values, T indicates an expression classified as a type, F is the simple name of a method, and P is the simple name of a property.

   --------------------------------- ------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   **Construct**                     **Example**         **Description**
-  Method invocation                 F(x, y)             Overload resolution is applied to select the best method F in the containing class or struct.
-The method is invoked with the argument list (x, y).
+  Method invocation                 `F(x, y)`             Overload resolution is applied to select the best method F in the containing class or struct.
+The method is invoked with the argument list `(x, y)`.
 If the method is not static, the instance expression is this.
-                                    T.F(x, y)           Overload resolution is applied to select the best method F in the class or struct T. A binding-time error occurs if the method is not static.
-The method is invoked with the argument list (x, y). e.F(x, y)           Overload resolution is applied to select the best method F in the class, struct, or interface given by the type of e.
+                                    `T.F(x, y)`           Overload resolution is applied to select the best method F in the class or struct T. A binding-time error occurs if the method is not static.
+The method is invoked with the argument list `(x, y)`.
+                                    `e.F(x, y)`           Overload resolution is applied to select the best method F in the class, struct, or interface given by the type of e.
 A binding-time error occurs if the method is static.
-The method is invoked with the instance expression e and the argument list (x, y).
+The method is invoked with the instance expression e and the argument list `(x, y)`.
-  Property access                   P                   The get accessor of the property P in the containing class or struct is invoked.
-A compile-time error occurs if P is write-only.
-If P is not static, the instance expression is this.
+  Property access                   `P`                   The get accessor of the property `P` in the containing class or struct is invoked.
+A compile-time error occurs if `P` is write-only.
+If `P` is not static, the instance expression is this.
-                                    P = value           The set accessor of the property P in the containing class or struct is invoked with the argument list (value).
+                                    `P = value`           The set accessor of the property `P` in the containing class or struct is invoked with the argument list (value).
 A compile-time error occurs if P is read-only.
 If P is not static, the instance expression is this.
-                                    T.P                 The get accessor of the property P in the class or struct T is invoked.
-A compile-time error occurs if P is not static or if P is write-only.
+                                    `T.P`                 The get accessor of the property `P` in the class or struct `T` is invoked.
+A compile-time error occurs if `P` is not static or if P is write-only.
-                                    T.P = value         The set accessor of the property P in the class or struct T is invoked with the argument list (value).
-A compile-time error occurs if P is not static or if P is read-only. e.P                 The get accessor of the property P in the class, struct, or interface given by the type of e is invoked with the instance expression e.
-A binding-time error occurs if P is static or if P is write-only. e.P = value         The set accessor of the property P in the class, struct, or interface given by the type of e is invoked with the instance expression e and the argument list (value).
+                                    `T.P = value`         The set accessor of the property `P` in the class or struct `T` is invoked with the argument list (value).
+A compile-time error occurs if `P` is not static or if P is read-only.
+                                    `e.P`                 The get accessor of the property `P` in the class, struct, or interface given by the type of e is invoked with the instance expression e.
+A binding-time error occurs if P is static or if P is write-only.
+                                    `e.P = value`         The set accessor of the property `P` in the class, struct, or interface given by the type of e is invoked with the instance expression e and the argument list (value).
 A binding-time error occurs if P is static or if P is read-only.
-  Event access                      E += value          The add accessor of the event E in the containing class or struct is invoked.
+  Event access                      `E += value`          The add accessor of the event `E` in the containing class or struct is invoked.
 If E is not static, the instance expression is this.
-                                    E -= value          The remove accessor of the event E in the containing class or struct is invoked.
+                                    `E -= value`          The remove accessor of the event `E` in the containing class or struct is invoked.
 If E is not static, the instance expression is this.
-                                    T.E += value        The add accessor of the event E in the class or struct T is invoked.
+                                    `T.E += value`        The add accessor of the event `E` in the class or struct `T` is invoked.
 A binding-time error occurs if E is not static.
-                                    T.E -= value        The remove accessor of the event E in the class or struct T is invoked.
-A binding-time error occurs if E is not static. e.E += value        The add accessor of the event E in the class, struct, or interface given by the type of e is invoked with the instance expression e.
-A binding-time error occurs if E is static. e.E -= value        The remove accessor of the event E in the class, struct, or interface given by the type of e is invoked with the instance expression e.
-A binding-time error occurs if E is static.
+                                    `T.E -= value`        The remove accessor of the event `E` in the class or struct `T` is invoked.
+A binding-time error occurs if E is not static.
+                                    `e.E += value`        The add accessor of the event `E` in the class, struct, or interface given by the type of e is invoked with the instance expression e.
+A binding-time error occurs if `E` is static.
+                                    `e.E -= value`        The remove accessor of the event `E` in the class, struct, or interface given by the type of e is invoked with the instance expression e.
+A binding-time error occurs if `E` is static.
-  Indexer access                    e\[x, y\]           Overload resolution is applied to select the best indexer in the class, struct, or interface given by the type of e.
+  Indexer access                    `e\[x, y\]`           Overload resolution is applied to select the best indexer in the class, struct, or interface given by the type of e.
 The get accessor of the indexer is invoked with the instance expression e and the argument list (x, y).
 A binding-time error occurs if the indexer is write-only.
-                                    e\[x, y\] = value   Overload resolution is applied to select the best indexer in the class, struct, or interface given by the type of e.
+                                    `e\[x, y\] = value`   Overload resolution is applied to select the best indexer in the class, struct, or interface given by the type of e.
 The set accessor of the indexer is invoked with the instance expression e and the argument list (x, y, value).
 A binding-time error occurs if the indexer is read-only.
-  Operator invocation               -x                  Overload resolution is applied to select the best unary operator in the class or struct given by the type of x.
-The selected operator is invoked with the argument list (x).
+  Operator invocation               `-x`                  Overload resolution is applied to select the best unary operator in the class or struct given by the type of `x`.
+The selected operator is invoked with the argument list (`x`).
-                                    x + y               Overload resolution is applied to select the best binary operator in the classes or structs given by the types of x and y.
-The selected operator is invoked with the argument list (x, y).
+                                    `x + y`               Overload resolution is applied to select the best binary operator in the classes or structs given by the types of `x` and `y`.
+The selected operator is invoked with the argument list (`x`, `y`).
-  Instance constructor invocation   new T(x, y)         Overload resolution is applied to select the best instance constructor in the class or struct T. The instance constructor is invoked with the argument list (x, y).
+  Instance constructor invocation   new `T(x, y)`         Overload resolution is applied to select the best instance constructor in the class or struct `T`.
+The instance constructor is invoked with the argument list (`x`, `y`).
   --------------------------------- ------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-*end note*\]

 ### Argument lists